eclipse-lmos/arc/README.md

 }
 ```

+Check out the examples at https://github.com/eclipse-lmos/arc/tree/main/examples.

-Please take a look at the documentation -> https://eclipse.dev/lmos/arc2
+Please also take a look at the documentation -> https://eclipse.dev/lmos/arc2

 Check out the [Arc Agent Demo Project](https://github.com/eclipse-lmos/arc-spring-init) for
 an example Spring Boot project that uses the Arc Agent Framework.